dos-reis-francisco/STRAIN/README.md

 	deplacement deplMax, double errorPixMax, int iterMax);
 * wrote using Visual Studio 2022
 * use Bitmap library by Arash Partow - 2002
+* two examples application are furnished in mainStrain.cpp